MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`packageApp`** - **Create App Package**<br>
 `boolean`.
 Required.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies whether an IPA should be generated as a part of the build.
+Specifies whether an IPA is generated as a part of the build.
 For exporting archives with Xcode 7 and Xcode 8, review additional inputs in the **Package Options** section.
 <!-- :::editable-content-end::: -->
 <br>